appdev1307/code-codegen-aosp-llm-based/README.md

 - **AOSP version:** Generated code targets Android 14 only — do not use Android 13 or 15 source trees.
 AIDL interfaces and SELinux policy format differ across major versions.
 - **Do not clone `aosp_source/` inside the AOSP build tree.** Soong scans all directories for `Android.bp` files and will fail with "module already defined" if it finds duplicates.
 - **`clean_hal` must not glob `VehicleProperty*.aidl`** — this deletes AOSP originals like `VehiclePropertyStatus.aidl`, `VehiclePropertyAccess.aidl`, `VehiclePropertyChangeMode.aidl` which breaks the AIDL build.
 Only delete specific generated files (`VehiclePropertyAdas.aidl`, `VehiclePropertyVss.aidl`).
+- **Overlapping domain property IDs:** C1-C4 generate per-domain AIDL enums starting at `0x1000` for each domain.
+The updated `rag_dspy_aidl_agent.py` uses domain-specific base addresses (ADAS=0x1000, Body=0x2000, Cabin=0x3000, etc.) to prevent ID conflicts.
+Re-run C1-C4 after this fix to get globally unique IDs.
+- **SELinux feedback loop ineffective:** The C4 feedback loop cannot fix SELinux errors because (a) `checkpolicy` reports missing external macro definitions that exist only in the full AOSP sepolicy tree, and (b) the `validation_feedback` field is not in the SELinux DSPy Signature, so error messages are silently dropped.
+This is documented as a known limitation — SELinux policies pass AOSP build validation via `apply_aosp14_fixes.sh`.
+- **C5 requires AOSP dump:** `multi_main_c5_hmi.py` needs compiled property IDs from the GCP VM AOSP build output.
+Without `aosp_dump/`, it falls back to a hardcoded Cuttlefish property map which may not match your generated VSS signals.

 ## Key Design Decisions